Let’s look at the Bank Of England: the largest interest rate hike in years and how it affects you and your money.

 Why Do Rates Increase When Inflation Is High?

 The Bank of England would like us not to buy as much, the less we buy the slower the inflation rate goes up.
-They do this by increasing interest rates, which increases the cost of borrowing money, and also increases the interest rate you get on your savings.
+They do this increasing interest rates, which increases the cost of borrowing money, and also increases the interest rate you get on your savings.

 If people are borrowing less and saving more, then they’re less likely to spend as much.
 The hope is that this would slow the rate of inflation.